-In 2017, I was lucky enough to attend a fitness conference in Seattle.
+In 2017, I was lucky enough to attend a fitness (networking) conference in Seattle.
 The lineup of presenters was legendary: Martin Rooney, Brett Bartholomew, Mark Fisher, Adam Bornstein, and the list goes on from there.
 Hundreds of people came from all over the world to learn from the industry’s best.
-I knew it was going to be epic and that’d I pull a ton of great content from the presenters.
+I knew it would be epic, and that’d I pull a ton of great content from the presenters.

 The first day flew by, and I can’t recall any of the talks or presentations off the top of my head.
 However, I clearly remember sitting in the lobby on lunch break, waiting for an Uber to bring me to a local restaurant for lunch.